Fowler, Day make early bid in Memphis to keep season going - WHIZ News

 That wasn’t good enough to lead the FedEx St. Jude Championship, only to hope.

-Si Woo Kim holed out from 167 yards in the 18th fairway for eagle to cap off a superb finish of 6-under par on his last six holes, giving him a 62 and an early share of the lead with J.J.
+Si Woo Kim holed out from 167 yards in the 18th fairway for eagle to cap off a superb finish of 6-under par on his last six holes, giving him a 62 and a share of the lead with J.J.
 Spaun.

+Sahith Theegala, who could make a strong case for PGA Tour rookie of the year, holed a 30-foot putt on his final hole for a 63.
+Among those another shot back was Tony Finau, coming off two straight victories.
+It was Finau’s 10th consecutive round at 68 or lower, dating to a 66 in the final round of the British Open.

 But as the FedEx Cup playoffs begin, the emphasis is as much on who advances.
 Only the top 70 from the 125 players who qualified advance to the BMW Championship next week, and then the top 30 move on to the finale at East Lake.